 Sometimes, cancer cells take advantage of this and hide from your defense, almost disguising themselves as normal cells.
 That way, your system doesn’t see the cancer cell as an invader.

-These drugs help your immune system see the cancer as a problem, and fight it.
+These drugs can help your immune system see the cancer as a problem, and fight it.

 Checkpoint inhibitors are in clinical trials for many different cancers.
 Some people with metastatic melanoma, lung, bladder, kidney, head and neck cancer and Hodgkin’s lymphoma are being treated with them.